 Set out surveys are important for any kind of construction work as it allows builders to accurately visualise how a proposed structure will fit into a space.
 Builders can follow key points and markers provided on the survey plan, and use these as a guide for complete confidence in construction.
 This allows for construction to be precise and efficient, saving your time and money.

-Our experienced surveyors who specialise in commercial property team will work through the entire process with you.
+Our experienced surveyors who specialise in commercial and residential developments can work through the entire process with you.
 It will ensure you receive everything you need to complete your building project.

 Our typical process

-We utilise the latest surveying technology to capture our data then produce our topographical survey plans.
-Using the latest CAD software programs the data is analysed and processed accurately to produce our topographical survey drawings.
+We utilise the latest surveying technology to capture our data.
+Using the latest CAD software programs the data is analysed and processed accurately to produce our topographical and cadastral survey drawings.
 The equipment we use is state of the art, ranging from traditional total stations to 3D laser scanning or RPA (drone).
 We only use the latest software tools including AutoCAD & Revit.